 College Entrance Requirements

 College entrance requirements vary; it should be understood that meeting the high school graduation requirements described above does not guarantee entrance to specific colleges.
-The school staff guides students and families to select a pattern of classes appropriate for likely post-secondary plans.

 Grading Scale and Policy on Class Rank